AleksWorkdesk/Croppa/README.md

 ## 📖 Overview

-Croppa is a powerful desktop application that intelligently trims silent portions from videos using AI-powered voice activity detection.
+Croppa is a powerful desktop application that intelligently trims silent portions from videos using energy-based voice activity detection.
 Perfect for content creators, educators, and anyone who wants to streamline their video editing workflow by automatically removing dead air and silence.

 **Key Highlights:**
-- 🤖 **AI-Powered**: Uses Silero VAD (Voice Activity Detection) model for accurate speech detection
+- 🤖 **AI-Powered**: Uses RMS energy-based algorithm to accurately detect speech vs silence
 - 💻 **100% Offline**: All processing happens locally on your machine - no cloud uploads required
-- ⚡ **GPU Accelerated**: Optional CUDA support for faster processing
+- ⚡ **GPU Accelerated**: Optional CUDA support for faster audio processing
 - 🎨 **Beautiful UI**: Modern, intuitive dark mode interface built with React and Tailwind CSS
 - 📦 **Cross-Platform**: Built with Electron for Windows, macOS, and Linux support